dortania/OpenCore-Post-Install/universal/memory-presenting-four-dimms.md

      - The System Profiler window shows the slot naming convention is not `Slot x ( Channel Y / DIMM N )`, which we expect if we are using the OpenCore `CustomMemory` and the Devices Items are correctly named.

 2. If the `CustomMemory` key is correct then the most likely issue is a typing error in the `Devices` section.
-   - Double-check that you have 12 items in the `Devices` section, labelled Item 0 - Item 11
+   - Double-check that you have 12 items in the `Devices` section, labeled Item 0 - Item 11
    - Double-check that you have populated your DIMM information into the correct Item location
    - Double-check that the other Item locations are set up to be "empty"
      - Ensure the "empty" slots set the `Manufacturer` string value to `NO DIMM`
      - Ensure the "empty" slots set the `Size` integer value to `0`
      - Ensure the "empty" slots set the `Speed` integer value to `0`

 3. Check your integer values.
-When looking at screenshots of XCode, integer values are shown with comma seperators for large numbers
+When looking at screenshots of XCode, integer values are shown with comma separators for large numbers
    - e.g. 824633720832 is displayed as `824,633,720,832`
    - When you are entering large numbers enter them **without** the commas (`824633720832`)